reganmcgregor/builderreviewsite/wp-content/plugins/woocommerce/readme.txt

 == Changelog ==

-= 9.1.4 2024-07-26 =
+= 9.3.3 2024-09-25 =

-**WooCommerce**

-* Fix - Revert fixing terms count in tracking PR as it caused product_add_publish to be triggered more than usual. [#49797](https://github.com/woocommerce/woocommerce/pull/49797)
-* Fix - Hardening against XSS via the Product Button unescaped attribute. [#50010](https://github.com/woocommerce/woocommerce/pull/50010)
-* Fix - Enhance escaping for block attributes. [#50015](https://github.com/woocommerce/woocommerce/pull/50015)
+- Fix - An issue where virtual products could not be purchased when using the Additional Fields API [#51630](https://github.com/woocommerce/woocommerce/pull/51630)
+- Fix - Restore the previous default for `woocommerce_product_import_batch_size` (process 30 lines per batch when importing product CSV data) [#51631] (https://github.com/woocommerce/woocommerce/pull/51631)

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce/trunk/changelog.txt).